prsauer/uthmetric/README.md

-# django-hello-world
+# Uthmetric

-The simplest possible Django 1.8 site.
+This site was built to be a stand-up for the Uthgard herald project while it was under development.

-This project is intended to be a very simple example site, using a standard django project layout, for testing Django deployment strategies.
+It provides RR leaderboards and some other interesting data pieces by scraping the uthgard api for players.